flairNLP/fundus/docs/3_the_article_class.md

   - `type`: the image format (e.g. `jpeg`, `png`).
 - `is_cover`: a boolean indicating whether the image is the cover image of the article.
 - `description`: a string describing the image (usually the alt-text).
-- `caption`: a string describing the image in the context of the article.
+- `caption`: the image caption as used in the article.
 - `authors`: a list of strings representing the authors of the image.
-- `position`: a string describing the position of the image in the article.
+- `position`: an integer describing the position of the image in the DOM-tree.

 ## Language detection